aospapp/aosp/external/linux-kselftest/android/README.md

 coverage (as of 4.14 anyway) is very spotty.
 Many of the tests do not apply to Android platforms.

-As of mid 2018 there are 23 tests in kselftest which run on ARM in VTS.
+As of Jan 2023 there are 31 tests in kselftest which run on ARM in VTS.
-Almost all of them get executed in both 32-bit and 64-bit mode.
+22 of these tests are executed in both 32-bit and 64-bit mode.
 There are many tests which are not enabled because they have dependencies which are not met on Android platforms.